Early Intervention Delays: How to Support Families on the Autism Evaluation Waitlist

 - What their rights and responsibilities are at each stage

-You may want to take this time to establish a family liaison to be the main professional contact for answering questions and providing updates to the family.
-If language barriers exist, it’s important to minimize their impact by providing materials in a language parents can access and by working with interpreters as needed.
+You may want to take this time to establish a family liaison within the multidisciplinary early intervention team who will be the main professional contact for answering questions and providing updates to the family.
+If language barriers exist, you can minimize their impact by providing materials in a language parents can access and by working with interpreters as needed.
 The U.S. Department of Education provides language assistance in over 100 languages.

 There are many unknowns in early intervention, so it will help if you can fill in knowledge gaps whenever possible.
 You may want to supply a document like this Early Steps Record Keeping Toolkit, which parents can use to consolidate their notes, track progress, and keep up with contact information.

 2. Explore the family’s goals, concerns, perspectives, and priorities early on.
 This is no small task.
-It means that the practitioner plans to respond to the needs that the family has expressed, and will use interventions that are inherently respectful.
+It means that the practitioner responds to the needs the family has expressed and will use interventions that are inherently respectful.
 This approach may mean that you need to make time for cultural awareness training for yourself and your team.
 It may also require changing some of your processes and creating new tools.
 The ECTA Center offers practice improvement tools you can use to engage families in the early intervention process.

 Studies show that while family-focused collaboration is relatively new, it can lead to greater quality of life and more effective interventions.
 In one study involving family-centered practices with children in early intervention in Ecuador, participants said that the child made developmental progress--and the whole family benefitted.
 “I also feel that we are more united as a family…and the truth is that we are calmer now with your help,” one mother reported (Frugone-Jaramillo & Gràcia, 2023).